micahwoods/micahwoods.github.io/_posts/2019-09-29-time-for-new-excuse.md

 You can listen (starting around minute 42:00) for the full discussion of *why* MLSN is not mentioned in the book.
 It revolves around the same trope I've heard many times over the years---research behind soil test interpretations for turfgrass, and peer-review of fertilizer recommendations based on soil tests.

 Existing soil test interpretation and fertilizer recommendations for turfgrass are poorly researched and are not peer reviewed.
-If someone doesn't like the MLSN approach, I'd love to hear a new objection.
+If someone doesn't like the MLSN approach, I'd love to hear a new objection, because this one doesn't hold water.

 ---